 - 2 lb large white onions, root end cut off, halved pole to pole, peeled, and sliced 1/4 inch thick across the grain

 - Ground black pepper

 - In a 12-inch skillet, heat butter and oil together over high heat until the butter is melted.
 Stir in the salt and brown sugar until the sugar dissolves.
 Stir in the onions and mix them up to coat them with the butter and oil.
 Cook onions for 5 minutes, stirring occasionally, until the start to soften.

 - Reduce the heat to medium and cook, stirring frequently (and even more so towards the end), about 40 minutes.
 The onions should be very deep golden brown in color and should be almost completely soft when tasted.
 If the onions are browning too fast or starting to burn, reduce the heat.
 You'll need to keep a close eye on them towards the end of the cooking time as they can easily burn at this point.

 - Off the heat, stir in the water and season with black pepper to taste.
 Store for up to 1 week in an airtight container in the refrigerator.

-Printed from www.smells-like-home.com Please provide a link to this recipe should you share your version online or in print.
+Copyright Smells Like Home.
+Please provide a link to this recipe should you share your version online or in print.